orvi-tmp/learning-c-with-pebble/chapter_1_introduction.md

 </figure>

 There are two types of applications that one can write for Pebble OS: watchfaces and watch apps.
 Both types are written in much the same way.
 However, watchfaces focus on (naturally) displays that mark time, restricting code elements to input and display based on time and time components.
 Watch apps expand the possibilities of an application, using the watch like a computer and controlling all elements of the interface.
 In a sense, watchfaces are watch apps, but there is a specific way of programming a watchface that makes it unique; for example, watchfaces cannot receive input from the watch buttons.

 > **The Watchface Generator**
 >
 A human can write watchface programs in many different styles.
 However, watchface programs can also be derived from fixed templates so that they can be written by a computer.
-The Watchface Generator Web site (at [http://www.watchface-generator.de](http://www.watchface-generator.de)) lets users design their own custom watchface, then write the code necessary to implement that watchface and generates the right software package ready for installation.
+The Watchface Generator Web site (at [http://www.watchface-generator.de](http://www.watchface-generator.de)) lets users design their own custom watchface, then writes the code necessary to implement that watchface and generates the right software package ready for installation.
 While you can still write your own watchface code that might be more flexible or have more capability, the Watchface Generator can produce attractive and interesting watchfaces with no user coding.

 ### The Phone App ###